ykapylova/django_project/README.md

 - **Read all of the existent categories and create new:** http://127.0.0.1:8000/todo/categories/
 - **Update or delete specific existent category:** /todo/categories/category_id/, for example, http://127.0.0.1:8000/todo/categories/3/

+# UI
+I've tried implementing a simple custom UI based on a project I've made before using JS and localStorage just for fun :)
+You're welcome to visit it https://ykapylova.github.io/todo-ui/

+**NOTE:*** Keep Django project running at http://127.0.0.1:8000/"